etienne-bechara/crux/docs/module/logger.md

 type LoggerArguments = string | Error | Record<string, any>;
 ```

-When calling any of the methods previously listed, the `level` param will be populated accordingly and remaining data passed in order.

 Which means you may call them in any combination of:

 ```ts